EdeManideep/Java-Springboot-Learning/README.md

 14. Add the project to the Docker - done
 15. Learn JPA Criteria Queries
 16. define swagger file -> learn to read swagger file (https://editor.swagger.io/)
-17. write schleder which runs onces in 24 hours and sends email of newly created employess of 24 hours
+17. write Scheduled  which runs onces in 24 hours and sends email of newly created employess of 24 hours
 18. learn about kafka + springboot